Tag Archives: Tools

 Tools – Bulk Update function

-Depending on the information you want to change, you first select the group of records (jobs, firms, contact, resources, or locations) where that information is stored.
+Depending on the information you want to change, you first select the group of records (jobs, firms, contacts, resources, or locations) where that information is stored.
 Then you can select the specific field in those records that you want to update.
-Depending on the field, you choose the value you want in that field.
-Finally you choose which specific entries in the group of records you want to update.
+Depending on the field, you choose the value you want in that field — it might be a list option, a Yes/No choice, a lookup from the RB database, or a text entry of a number or percentage.
+Finally you choose which specific entries in the group of records to update.

 Update contacts